dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 ## Step 3: Configuring GitHub Authentication

-Next, let's set up GitHub authentication to provide a secure, identity-based access system.
+Next, let's set up GitHub authentication to provide a secure, identity-based access system and leverage the great integration of Backstage with GitHub like the GitHub Actions plugin.

 ### 3.1 Create a GitHub OAuth App